 - Liquid damage - particularly coffee, tea, and other beverages that stain.
 Some companies will even refuse materials with water exposure, due to the risk of mold and mildew growing on the pages.

 - Tearing or pet damage - if Rover is a chewer, keep your rental textbooks out of his furry little reach.
-Rental book sites expect you to return their materials in comparable condition to when you got them, and if you can't, they'll charge you.
+Rental book sites expect you to return their materials in a comparable condition to when you got them, and if you can't, they'll charge you.

-- The magical disappearing book - as nice as it would be if we could insure college textbook rentals against loss or theft (even campus bookstores only offer coverage against damage), if you lose your online book rental you're out of luck.
+- The magical disappearing book - as nice as it would be if we could insure college textbook rentals against loss or theft (even campus bookstores only offer coverage against damage) if you lose your online book rental you're out of luck.